thisdwhitley/scrawlings/content/post/2018-10-08-desktop-switch.md

 ## Issue

-I have noticed that sometimes (and oddly *only* somtimes) my work laptop "feels" laggy.
-The thing is very powerful, so I do not suspect it is truely bogged down but rather that VNC is not rendering it quickly enough.
-This hypothosis is strengthened by the occasional pixelated rendering.
+I have noticed that sometimes (and oddly *only* sometimes) my work laptop "feels" laggy.
+The thing is very powerful, so I do not suspect it is truly bogged down but rather that VNC is not rendering it quickly enough.
+This hypothesis is strengthened by the occasional pixelated rendering.
 So I have come to suspect network speed.
 My laptop is connected wirelessly and my home computer is wired in.
 Here is some `iperf` output for your viewing pleasure: